DarioTmorrod/terminalJACKPOT/README.md

 6. &
 7. $

 If you get three in a row you win.
 You can save the result in a json and read it later in SCORE BOARD.

 ## HOW TO EXECUTE
-In windows, double click on *Windows_launcher.bat*
+In windows, double click on *Windows_launcher.bat*.
 In linux, install python3 and module-curses.
 Then execute jackpotGame.py